Israel's scripture is relentless in its demand that God's people care for the

 and here's the really interesting part, i think:

-Mainline liberal churches are not noted for their literalist view of
+Mainline liberal churches are not noted for their literalist view ofyeah, i think the bible will continue to challenge us more than we think it

 scripture.
 Generally it is "conservatives" or "evangelicals" who attend to the